lmward/MetaPOAP/README.md

  and <a href="https://drive.google.com/file/d/1G1C_2eM4oF6XFYnOGv-ZlKBHUI8CF068/view">SI</a>).
  MetaPOAP is provided as three Python scripts. metapoap_i.py is interactive on the command line, metapoap_cl.py accepts command line arguments, and metapoap_csv.py works with input and output csv files (an example input is provided as test.csv); usage details are provided in the SI of the Bioinformatics paper linked above.
 If you use MetaPOAP, please cite:
-Ward, LM, P Shih, and WW Fischer.
+Ward, LM, PM Shih, and WW Fischer.
 MetaPOAP: Presence or Absence of Metabolic Pathways in Metagenome-Assembled Genomes.
 Bioinformatics, in press.
 DOI:10.1093/bioinformatics/bty510